duleorlovic/tips/index.md

     <%= select_tag "job[job_type_id]",("<option #{ "selected='selected'".html_safe unless fjob.object.job_type_id } disabled='disabled'>Job Type</option>".html_safe+ options_from_collection_for_select(JobType.active.all, :id, :name,{selected: fjob.object.job_type_id})), { class: "e1" } %>

+CSS
+===

+* to overwrite `!important` write another rule with *Simply add another CSS rule with !important, and either give the selector a higher specificity (adding an additional tag, id or class to the selector), or add a CSS rule with the same selector at a later point than the existing one (in a tie, the last one defined wins).*

 Javascript
 ===